fabric8io/fabric8-test/booster_bdd/README.md

-# BDD tests for the OSIO booster APIs
+# BDD tests for the OSIO boosters

 ## Pre-requisities